yanbeic/CCL/README.md

 ```

 ## Acknowledgement
-This repository is partially built two open-source implementation: (1) [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) is used in video data preparation; (2) [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn) is used for audio feature extraction.
+This repository is partially built with two open-source implementation: (1) [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) is used in video data preparation; (2) [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn) is used for audio feature extraction.